 ADVERTISEMENT Framingham State University solicits sealed bids from General Contractors for the WELCOME CENTER ROOF REPLACEMENT, Project C01956 in accordance with the documents pre-pared by Pieuffer Richardson PC.
 Architects dated March 26, 2019.
 Scope of Work includes the removal and replacement of asphalt and sin-gle-ply roofing and related work at the Welcome Center, a wood-framed structure.
 The work is estimated to cost \$60,000.00.
 Bids are subject to M.G.L. c.149 §44A-J and to minimum wage rates as required by M.G.L. c.
 149 §§26 to 27H inclusive.
 Prevailing wage rates apply.
 This project is being electronically bid and hard copy bids will be received until April 17, 2019 at 2:00 p.m. and publicly opened, forth-with online.
 General bids shall be accompanied by a bid deposit that is not less than five (5%) of the greatest possible bid amount and made payable to the Framingham State University.
 Bid Forms and Contract Documents will be available for pick-up at www.biddocsonline.com (may be viewed electronically and hardcopy requested) or at Nashoba Blue, Inc. at 433 Main Street, Hudson, MA 01749 (978-568-1167).
 The Contract Documents may be seen, but not removed at Nashoba Blue.
-Inc. at plan deposit of \$50.00 per set payable to difference and site visit will be on April 9, 2019 at 10:00am at the proj-ect site.
-A 50% Payment Bond will be required within 10 days of the date of Contract Award.
-The University, Procurement Office, Dwight Hall Room 21, 100 State Street, Framingham, MA 01701.
+Inc. at plan deposit of \$50.00 per set payable to dive so file determines, ti s.
+In the Public Interest to do so.
+Framingham State University, Procurement Office, Dwight Hall Room 201, 100 State Street, Framingham, MA 01701.
 AD#13784804 MWDN 442/19 Framingham State University solicits